foundersandcoders/coursebook/src/learn/dotnet-two/index.md

 namespace  MyWebApi.Data
 {
     public class BookContext : DbContext ,IBookContext

 ```
-if we make this change the BookContext can now inherits from both DbContext and IBookContext.
+If we make this change the BookContext can now inherit from both DbContext and IBookContext.

-Now we want to update our Program.cs file so that when the context is built int knows it could take anything that matches the interface requirements
+Now we want to update our Program.cs file so that when the context is built it knows it can take anything that matches the interface requirements
 ```cs
 builder.Services.AddSwaggerGen();
 builder.Services.AddDbContext<IBookContext,BookContext>(options => options.UseInMemoryDatabase("book db"));
 builder.Services.AddControllers();
 ```
-Finally we do what we wanted to all along which is make our book controller independent from the BookContext class by putting our interface in the constructor.
+Finally, we do what we wanted to all along which is to make our book controller independent from the BookContext class by putting our interface in the constructor.
 ```cs

 public class BookController : Controller
 {